sanducanxue/coins-docs.github.io/docs/user-data-stream.md

 **Execution types:**

 * NEW \- The order has been accepted into the engine.
-* CANCELED \- Part of the order or all of the order has been canceled.
+* CANCELED \- The order has been canceled by the user.
 * REJECTED  \- The order has been rejected and was not processed.
 * TRADE - Part of the order or all of the order's quantity has filled.
 * EXPIRED - The order was canceled according to the order type's rules (e.g. LIMIT FOK orders with no fill, LIMIT IOC or MARKET orders that partially fill) or by the exchange.